atonkamanda/awesome-ai-safety/README.md

 ![](https://img.shields.io/github/last-commit/atonkamanda/awesome-ai-safety?color=green) ![](https://img.shields.io/badge/PaperNumber-36-brightgreen) ![](https://img.shields.io/badge/PRs-Welcome-red)

 A curated list of resources dedicated to research in **AI safety and alignment**.
 As AI systems become increasingly influential in society, ensuring that they operate safely, truthfully, and robustly is more critical than ever.
-Contributions are welcome via pull request!
+This list is focused on recent AI research with highly capable models and will be updated frequently.

 ## Contents